How Digital Adoption Impacts Transformation

 Digital Adoption and Shift in Mindset

 The verdict is unfortunately harsh: It’s a case of adapt or die.
-Either companies successfully undergo transformation or they’ll perish.
+Either companies successfully undergo a transformation or they’ll perish.

 A recent IDC survey points out that 73% of companies believe they will either be out of business or marginalized if they don’t transform.
 Over two-thirds of them expect a digitally enabled competitor to gain a competitive advantage within the next five years.

 Over 20% said it is highly likely to happen in the next 12 months.

 Right now, over a third of the skills required for a specific position have nothing to do with the core skill set which is usually connected to that specific occupation, as shown in the ‘Future of Jobs’ report published by the World Economic Forum.

 That’s why, according to IDG’s Digital Business Survey, 89% of businesses will prioritize digital adoption as they claim to have adopted a digital-first strategy.